PanPapag/Game-Of-Life/README.md

 ## About GoL

 John Conway came up with the Game of Life in 1970.
 The game demonstrates the fact that some simple local rules can lead to interesting large-scale life behavior(birth, reproduction and death).
-The game is played in a 2 dimensional grid $(N \times N)$, made of cells, that can be either alive, or dead.
+The game is played in a 2 dimensional grid N x N, made of cells, that can be either alive, or dead.
 The game does not have any players, thus it does not require any input by the user.
 Each cell has at  most 8 neighbours, that determine its state in the next generation.
 The re-formation of the grid from generation to generation is done simultaneously, meaning that each state in the next generation depends exclusively in the state of the cell and its neighbours. __Our goal__ is to implement this game, using __Parallel programming__.
 This program is a pure example of the value of parallelization, because of the grid, and the ability to split it to equal pieces.

 ## Implementation